 Continue networking: Attend events on campus and through professional associations of particular interest to you.
-Connect with the Office of Alumni Relations to get connected with fellow Benedictine alumni.
+Join the BenU Network and connect with the Office of Alumni Relations to get connected with fellow Benedictine alumni.

 Actively seek, apply and interview for jobs.
-Participate in on-campus interviews when available; attend CareerFest through the Illinois Small College Placement Association (ISCPA); apply to jobs posted online; rely on your developing network for news about potential jobs that would be a good match for you.
+Participate in on-campus interviews when available; attend CareerFest through the College Career Consortium of Illinois (CCCI); apply to jobs posted online; rely on your developing network for news about potential jobs that would be a good match for you.

 Make an appointment to do a practice interview with your career advisor.
 Research starting salaries in your industry and talk about when and how to negotiate.

 Continue to attend networking events and practice professional communication and etiquette.

 For additional information, contact ACE@ben.edu or (630) 829-6041.